gavinkendall/autoscreen/readme.txt

 Modules - Tags
 --------------
+This module enables you to setup macro tags.

 A tag is a special value, surrounded by the percentage character, which gives you the ability to acquire certain information that can be used in your macro.

+The "Add New Tag ..." button will display a dialog box in order to create a new tag.

+The "Name" text field is for the tag's name.
+This is a required field, but make sure to include the percentage character ("%") at the beginning and the end of the tag name.

+The "Type" drop-down control defines the type of tag being used.
+There are 10 tag types:
+Screen Name                       The "Name" of the screen or region Screen Number                     The screen's associated number (such as 1, 2, 3, 4) Image Format                      The format of the image used for the screen Screen Capture Cycle Count        Number of screen capture cycles during the current screen capture session Active Window Title               The title of the active window Date/Time Format                  A value representing a date/time format (such as "yyyy-MM-dd HH-mm-ss-fff") User                              The name of the logged in user Machine                           The name of the machine being used Time of Day                       A specified value based on the time of day Date/Time Format Function         A value representing a date/time tag function (such as "{day-1}")

+If you select either the Date/Time Format or Date/Time Format Function type then the Date/Time Format Value text field will be available to enter a value.
+This value can be a date/time format (such as "HH-mm-ss") to represent the current date/time as a defined pattern or a date/time tag function (such as "{month-1}") which represents the current date/time modified by an operator and an applied amount of time.

+If you select the Time of Day type then the Time of Day group of controls will be available.
+This includes three sets of controls that enable you to specify the start time, end time, and value of three time ranges for what you want Auto Screen Capture to consider as the morning, afternoon, and evening.
+The value can be text and/or a series of macro tags.
+If you specify the evening end time to be beyond 23:59:59 then please enable the "Evening extends to next morning" option so that the evening value continues to be used for the following morning.

-The following tags are available by default:
+Macro tags available by default are ...
-%name%           Name of screen or region                The "Name" of the screen
-%screen%         Screen number (1, 2, 3, 4 ...)
-The screen's associated number
-%format%         Image format of screen or region        The format of the image used for the screen
+%name%           Screen Name
+%screen%         Screen Number
+%format%         Image Format
-%date%           Date                                    The current date as yyyy-MM-dd
+%date%           Date/Time Format               Current date as "yyyy-MM-dd"
-%time%           Time                                    The current time as HH-mm-ss-fff
+%time%           Date/Time Format               Current time as "HH-mm-ss-fff"
-%year%           Year                                    The current year as yyyy
+%year%           Date/Time Format               Current year as "yyyy"
-%month%          Month                                   The current month as MM
+%month%          Date/Time Format               Current month as "MM"
-%day%            Day                                     The current day as dd
+%day%            Date/Time Format               Current day as "dd"
-%hour%           Hour                                    The current hour as HH
+%hour%           Date/Time Format               Current hour as "HH"
-%minute%         Minute                                  The current minute as mm
+%minute%         Date/Time Format               Current minute as "mm"
-%second%         Second                                  The current second as ss
+%second%         Date/Time Format               Current second as "ss"
-%millisecond%    Millisecond                             The current millisecond as fff
+%millisecond%    Date/Time Format               Current millisecond as "fff"
-%count%          Number of screen capture cycles during the current screen capture session
+%lastyear%       Date/Time Format Function      Current year minus 1 with function "{year-1}"
+%lastmonth%      Date/Time Format Function      Current month minus 1 with function "{month-1}"
+%yesterday%      Date/Time Format Function      Current day minus 1 with function "{day-1}"
+%tomorrow%       Date/Time Format Function      Current day plus 1 with function "{day+1}"
+%6hoursbehind%   Date/Time Format Function      Current hour minus 6 with function "{hour-6}"
+%6hoursahead%    Date/Time Format Function      Current hour plus 6 with function "{hour+6}"
+%count%          Screen Capture Cycle Count
-%user%           User                                    The name of the logged in user
+%user%           User
-%machine%        Machine                                 The name of the machine being used
+%machine%        Machine
-%title%          Title                                   The title of the active window
+%title%          Active Window Title
-%timeofday%      Time of Day                             A specified value based on the time of day
+%timeofday%      Time of Day

 You can add, edit, or remove tags.
 Each tag needs a tag name and a tag type.

 You may also need to specify the date/time format value and/or the time of day values based on the chosen tag type.
-There are 10 tag types:
-Screen Name
-Screen Number
-Image Format
-Screen Capture Cycle Count
-Active Window Title
-Date/Time Format
-User
-Machine
-Time of Day
-Date/Time Format Function

 So, typically, any date/time value would be associated with the Date/Time Format type.
 This means that you would need to specify a date/time format value which can include ...